obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 #### [Scene 8: Ignoring Alerts]
 **Narrator:**
-"For low-risk or non-actionable alerts, such as 'Obfuscated code', you can choose to ignore them."
+"For low-risk or non-actionable alerts, such as 'Low CVE', you can choose to ignore them."

 **Visuals:**
-- Click on a low-risk 'Obfuscated code' alert.
+- Click on a low-risk 'Low CVE' alert.
 - Select 'Ignore' from the dropdown menu.
 - Confirm the action.